-A rate "lock" or "commitment" is a promise from the lender to hold a specific interest rate and a specific number of points for you for a specified period while your application is processed.
-This protects you from working through your entire application process and learning at the end that the interest rate has gotten higher.
+A rate "lock" or "commitment" is a promise from the lender to freeze a particular interest rate and a certain number of points for you for a specified period during your application process.
+This keeps you from working through your entire application process and discovering at the end that the interest rate has gone up.

-Rate lock periods can vary in length, anywhere from 15 to 60 days, with the longer period usually costing more.
-A lending institution can agree to lock in an interest rate and points for a longer span of time, such as 60 days, but in exchange, the rate (and sometimes points) will be more than that of a rate lock of a shorter period.
+Rate lock periods can be various lengths of time, anywhere from fifteen to sixty days, with the longer ones typically costing more.
+The lender can agree to hold an interest rate and points for a longer period, such as 60 days, but in exchange, the rate (and sometimes points) will be more than that of a rate lock of fewer days.

-There are other ways to get a good rate, besides choosing a shorter rate lock period.
-The more the down payment, the better the interest rate will be, because you will be starting with more equity.
-You could opt to pay points to lower your rate over the term of the loan, meaning you pay more up front.
-For many people, this is a good option..
+There are other ways to get a good rate, besides agreeing to a shorter rate lock period.
+A larger down payment will give you a better interest rate, since you will have a good amount of equity at the start.
+You could opt to pay points to bring down your rate over the life of the loan, meaning you pay more initially.
+One strategy that is a good option for some is to pay points to bring the rate down over the life of the loan.
+You'll pay more initially, but you'll save money in the long run.

 Do you have a question regarding a mortgage program?